 The following is the tip of an iceberg that I have been writing and gathering information on for ages it would seem.
-I’ve cut the story in two.
+I’ve cut the story in three parts (Part 2 and Part 3 plus a note on masks).
 No one has time anymore to read, alas, which is one of the problems causing the issue explored below, but if you need some background, like my motivation for touching on this subject, maybe some credentials, a deeper look, you’ll find it after the main body.
 For those who send me clips that I “have to watch,” please consider how much time I’ve spent with pen in hand listening, reading, taking notes.
 Deconstructing.
 You can get through about 1000 words.

 Here’s why I am writing it.
 The Covid Crisis has become highly political.
 It has destabilized people, especially it would seem, in our very comfortable societies, where having one’s nails done or going to the gym is considered essential for survival and liberty.
 As every expert on conspiracy theories will tell you, unsettled times tend to boost the spread of these strange tales.
 I have been confronting them among strangers, but especially among friends since before the Covid crisis.
 And each time, it’s a journey down the rabbit hole.